FelixXu35/Public_Projects/README.md

 The qiskit results used 50 layers.
 However, there is still slight distortion.
 If I increase the number of layers (like to 1000, which is not friendly to NISQ), two results will be closer to each other.

 Please find the more details through the links: [↗️qiskit](./projects/1_evolution/qiskit_evolution.ipynb) and [↗️Julia](./projects/1_evolution/Julia_evolution.ipynb).

+# 5. Integer QAOA

+## Amplitude encoding

+The brute-force searching was firstly done with 0.1 accuracy.
+After doing QAOA, the expectation value of each qubit doesn't match the brute-force result.
+That means amplitude doesn't work.

+## Binary encoding

+The binary encoding and amplitude encoding are respectively discussed.